-5G uses higher frequency radio bands which travel less well than 4G, and can be disturbed by buildings, trees, weather etc. Significantly more base stations, booster stations and new antenna technologies will be required.
+5G uses higher frequency radio bands which travel less well than 4G, and can be disturbed by buildings, trees, weather etc. Significantly more base stations, booster stations and new antenna technologies Whilst more base stations will be required Mobile Network Operators will use Multi-Input and Multiple-Output (MIMO) technology which will can be rolled out on existing infrastructure where possible.
+The initial phase will be strengthening the existing infrastructure, then densification for major areas using small high frequency cells will be rollout out in areas with high demand, these are very small and can be fitted to existing street infrastructure like lamp posts. will be required.
 The rollout of 5G commercially is expected to commence in 2020, and take several years to complete.
-Getting high quality 5G infrastructure rolled out across Norfolk will be important to delivering the vision of the NSF.
+Getting high quality 5G infrastructure rolled out across Norfolk will be important to delivering the vision of the NSPF.
 By the time most of the next rounds of Local Plans have been adopted, 5G will be a reality (2020).
 The main benefit of 5G is that it could, in theory, provide ultra-high speed broadband access to all, without the bandwidth capacity challenges of 4G.
 This should enable location to be much less of a barrier to receiving broadband than previously, with benefits for homeowners and businesses.
 It could remove a barrier to location of employment opportunities, particularly home-based and rural-based businesses.

 The main disadvantages appear to be that further base and booster stations will be required to ensure adequate coverage.
-As with 4G, it is likely that commercial considerations will play a role in coverage (particularly in the early days of 5G) but authorities will do all they can, through liaison with mobile providers, to ensure that rural areas of Norfolk get 5G as early as possible.
+As with 4G, it is likely that commercial considerations will play a role in coverage (particularly in the early days of 5G) but authorities will do all they can, through liaison with mobile providers.
+Norfolk authorities are currently working with Mobile UK to advance knowledge and plans to ensure that rural areas of Norfolk get 5G as early as possible.

 The key conclusion is that some consistency of approach from all Norfolk Planning Authorities is clearly important for 5G if the very high degree of nationwide coverage required for 5G to be effective is to be secured.
-Broadly, it should be made as straightforward as possible for 5G base stations and transmitters to be constructed, and common development management policy text to facilitate this should be explored, taking into account material planning considerations.
+Broadly, it should be made as straightforward as possible for 5G base stations and transmitters to be constructed approved where they fall outside of the remit of permitted development, and common development management policy text to facilitate this should be explored, taking into account material planning considerations.
 In particular, care will need to be taken to ensure that new telecommunications equipment is sited and located sensitively in respect of the public realm, street-scene, historic environment and wider landscapes.

-Agreement 19 - To maximise the speed of rollout of 5G telecommunications to Norfolk, the Local Planning Authorities will seek to engage with the telecommunications industry to produce shared guidance on the location of base and booster stations for the 5G network, taking into account material planning considerations.
-The aim is to get this guidance agreed before the end of 2018 with it potentially being included in emerging Local Plan documents.
+Agreement 19 - To maximise the speed of rollout of 5G telecommunications to Norfolk, the Local Planning Authorities will seek to are engaginge with the telecommunications industry including Mobile UK to produce shared guidance on the location of base and booster stations for the 5G network, taking into account material planning considerations.
+The aim is to get this guidance agreed before the end of 2018-Spring 2019 with it potentially being included in emerging Local Plan documents.